Catalyst of Chaos

 Does the term “sisterhood” ring a bell?
 Can you see how easy it would be for anyone feeling lonely, deprived of adult conversations, in need of a support system, can be swayed into an MLM?

-If you are looking at your friends’ post about how awesome their company is-please send them this blog post.
+If you are looking at your friends’ posts about how awesome their company is-please send them this blog post.
 You might just save them a ton of money and therapy.

 Another idea is to tell them to keep track of the expenses and revenue.
 A spreadsheet with hard numbers can be a great way to see exactly what the profit margin is.